Say it With a Smile

 Smiling is very contagious.
 It is very difficult not to respond in kind when somebody smiles at you.

 I find smiling a lot works wonders around people with dementia, particularly those who may have lost their ability to communicate clearly verbally.
-A warm smile doesn’t need words and will make the person feel noticed, may elevate the mood and best of all you usually get a wonderful smile back!
+A warm smile doesn’t need words and will make the person feel noticed, elevate the mood, and best of all, you usually get a wonderful smile back!